adminfinch/Finch_iOS_JPSVolumeButtonHandler/README.md

+# Fork
+This is a fork from [`JPSImagePickerController`](https://github.com/jpsim/JPSImagePickerController) with some customisations for my own use case.

 # JPSVolumeButtonHandler

 `JPSVolumeButtonHandler` provides an easy block interface to hardware volume buttons on iOS devices.
 Perfect for camera apps!
 Used in [`JPSImagePickerController`](https://github.com/jpsim/JPSImagePickerController).